goFrendiAsgard/zaruba/docs/core-concept/project/includes.md

 # Includes

-Zaruba scripts, like any other scripts/source code can grow into humongous spaghetti code in no time.
-Before it happens, you need to act as quickly as possible by dividing your scripts based on the domains and functionalities.

-To do that, you need `includes`.
+Over time your scripts and source code tend to grow bigger.
+At some point, you won't be able to keep everything in a single file.

+Usually, people will divide scripts based on their domains and functionalities.

+By using `includes` keyword, you can also do this with your Zaruba Scripts.

 # Behavior of Includes

-Take note that `includes` in Zaruba works differently from python/C. Every scripts included in your `index.zaruba.yaml` (directly or indirectly) will be able to access each other's resources.
+Unlike in Python or C, `includes` in Zaruba works differently.

+Every script you include in `index.zaruba.yaml` (directly or indirectly) will be able to access each other's resources.

 For example, suppose you have the following structure: